-Students are required to behave in a manner that shows respect towards teachers and students at all times.
-If a student is involved in a fight for the first time, the principal has the discretion to determine the consequences.
-The student may be suspended with a mandatory parent conference before being readmitted to school.
-If the student is involved in a second fighting incident, the student may be suspended for a minimum of three days with a recommendation for possible expulsion.
+Scholars are required to behave in a manner which shows respect towards teachers and scholars at all times.
+If a scholar is involved in a fight for the first time, the principal has the discretion to determine the consequences.
+The scholar may be suspended with a mandatory parent conference before being readmitted to school.
+If the scholar is involved in a second fighting incident, the scholar may be suspended for three days with a recommendation for possible expulsion.